 Unsure which services you need?

-If you are thinking of making changes to your property, you may need to apply for planning permission and / or Building Regulations approval.
-If you're not sure which applications to make, please use the guidance below to help you to decide what you need to do.
+If you are thinking of making changes to your property, or building something new, you may need to apply for planning permission and / or Building Regulations approval.
+If you're not sure which applications to make, or which of our teams and services you need to contact, please use the guidance below to help you to decide what you need to do.

 Please note that many developments will require both.